More

 In 1976, former USC and Indianapolis Colts wide receiver Paul Salata began a series of events that were titled “Irrelevant Week.”
 The week involved the player given the title of Mr. Irrelevant being invited to Newport Beach, California.

-That first Irrelevant Week began the tradition of awarding the final selection in the draft of the Mr. Irrelevant title.
-Salata was given the honor of announcing the last pick of the NFL Draft, which he continued to do until 2013.
-His daughter took over in 2014 and has continued the tradition since then.
+That first Irrelevant Week began the tradition of designating the player selected with the final pick of each NFL Draft with the title Mr. Irrelevant.
+Salata was given the honor of announcing the last pick of the draft, which he continued to do until 2013.
+His daughter took over in 2014 and has continued the tradition ever since.

-The publicity surrounding the last pick of the draft grew to such a point that it led to teams making an effort to acquire that selection.
-Additionally, NFL commissioner Pete Rozelle’s actions spurred the creation of the “Salata Rule,” which prohibits teams from passing in order to acquire the final pick of the NFL Draft.
+This led to NFL commissioner Pete Rozelle’s creating the “Salata Rule,” which prohibits teams from passing in order to acquire the final pick of the NFL Draft.

 Who Are the Most Notable Mr. Irrelevants in NFL Draft History?

-Prior to the NFL Draft being reduced to seven rounds in 1994, Mr. Irrelevant often would struggle to make NFL rosters.
-Since then, the chance of Mr. Irrelevant making it onto an NFL roster has increased significantly, which makes sense given the greater concentration of talent selected each year.
+Prior to the NFL Draft being reduced to seven rounds in 1994, Mr. Irrelevant would struggle to make NFL rosters.
+Since then, the chance of Mr. Irrelevant making it onto a roster has increased significantly, which makes sense given the greater concentration of talent selected each year.

 In the past 47 years, a handful of players have far exceeded expectations after being selected as the final pick of the NFL Draft.